The OKU Rights Matter Project

 Datin Anit Kaur Randhawa

 Anit is a legal practitioner, litigator and mediator.
 She graduated from the University of Bristol, United Kingdom.
 Her career path was enriched when researching the law on disability while advocating for her own child with a learning disability.
 Anit is passionate about law reform.
-She is the Co-Chair of the Harapan OKU Law Reform Group, Vice President (Legal), Medico Legal Society of Malaysia (MLSM); and Member, Association of Women Lawyers (AWL).
+She is the Co-Chairperson, Malaysian Bar Council Committee on Persons with Disabilities (2024/2025; 2025/2026); Co-Chair of the Harapan OKU Law Reform Group; Vice President (Legal), Medico Legal Society of Malaysia (MLSM); and Member, Association of Women Lawyers (AWL).
+Anit is also in a discussion group of five mothers of neurodivergent children; the group launched on 4 February the Kita Family Podcast series at the KLPodFest 2024 and the series is growing from strength to strength.